japila-books/spark-sql-internals/docs/CommandUtils.md

-# CommandUtils &mdash; Utilities for Table Statistics
+# CommandUtils

-`CommandUtils` is a helper class that logical commands use to manage table statistics.
+`CommandUtils` is a helper class for logical commands to manage table statistics.

-## <span id="analyzeTable"> analyzeTable
+## <span id="analyzeTable"> Analyzing Table

 ```scala
 analyzeTable(